2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 4. Website Traffic: If your billboard includes a call to action with a URL, monitor website traffic generated from that source.
 While conversion rates might be lower than digital ads, any measurable increase in direct traffic indicates success.

-5. Phone Calls: If your billboard includes a phone number, track the number of calls received directly.
+5. Phone Calls: Track the calls received directly if your billboard includes a phone number.
 This can be a powerful conversion metric for businesses reliant on phone inquiries.

 6. Social Media Engagement: Monitor any increase in social media mentions, shares, or conversations related to your billboard campaign.
 This can indicate organic reach and brand buzz generated by the visuals.